 - Some quilters use plastic or even playing cards to cover feed dogs that cannot be lowered.

-Refer to your sewing machine's manual if you are not sure how to lower the feed dogs.
+Refer to the manual of your sewing machine if you are not sure how to lower the feed dogs.
 If you do not have a manual for your sewing machine, it may be available online.
 Type your machine's brand name and model number into a search engine to find the manufacturer's website and other destinations that may be of help.

 Special Presser Feet